-In my life, I’ve moved 5.
-The first time, I was moving from home to university in Manchester.
+Whether you’re renting or buying, actually moving from one place to another can be daunting.
+The first time I moved, I was moving from home to university in Manchester.
 As this was the first time I was moving, I found it really hard and upsetting.
-I felt as though I was lifting my life away from my parents and into my adult life, which was daunting af.
+I felt as though I was lifting my life away from my parents and into my adult life, which was daunting.
+I know it’s meant to be exhilarating but I just didn’t feel it.
 After a few weeks in my new flat, I felt at home, and I made so many new friends.
-Ever since I’ve found moving easy to do – but only by following THE THREE P’S (queue dramatic music):
+Ever since I’ve found moving easy to do – but only by following my guide to moving home (the three p’s):

 Knowing when to prepare and pack can be really infuriating.
 What if you pack something away when you need it?
-I always pack my toothbrush first for some bizarre reason and end up rooting to the bottom of my bag.
+I always pack my toothbrush first and end uprooting to the bottom of my bag.
 To tackle this, plan out what you will need to pack first, these include smaller items or things that aren’t used as much in the home.
 Once you have a definitive list, you can move on the final “P”.

 Packing sucks, but to me, it can be quite therapeutic.
 I like knowing where everything is, that it’s neatly tucked away and that I can get to it easily should I need to when moving.
 Always remember to fold your clothes, place heavier items at the bottom of the bag, and pack the essentials last.
 If you’re renting a van, place the bigger furniture at the back to ensure more space for smaller items, and always bubble wrap breakables.